cgrymala/extended-super-admins/readme.txt

 3. The way the admin area looks while modifying an existing role.
 In this shot, an example of the Codex information is being displayed.

 == Changelog ==
+= 0.7a =
+* Added multi-network support for [Networks+ plugin](http://wpebooks.com/networks/)
+* Wrote custom function to switch networks in a multi-network setup
+* Optimized the way Codex information is retrieved, stored and displayed
+* Further optimized JavaScript
+* Minified JavaScript and CSS files used in the plugin (non-minified source files are still included in the package)

 = 0.6a =
 * The JavaScript for this plugin has been optimized quite a bit
 * The admin options page now utilizes the standard WordPress meta box interface rather than using a custom interface (thanks to [RavanH](http://profiles.wordpress.org/users/RavanH/) for the suggestion)